MPoL-dev/visread/docs/installation.md

 ## Usage Patterns

-Consider which of the two cases matches your situation.
+Consider which of the two patterns matches your situation.

-### Case 1
+### Pattern 1

-You are unable to install Modular CASA (i.e., `casatools`) into your primary computing environment.
-Common reasons include Python version incompatibility (e.g., you are running Python 3.12, but Modular CASA only installs into Python 3.8) or Operating System incompatibility (e.g., you are running MacOS 14, but Modular CASA only installs into MacOS 12).
+You are unable to install Modular CASA (e.g., `casatools`) into your primary computing environment.
+Common reasons include incompatible Python versions (e.g., you are running Python 3.12, but Modular CASA only installs into Python 3.8) or operating systems (e.g., you are running MacOS 14, but Modular CASA only installs into MacOS 12).

 So, you normally work with CASA to reduce your data in a specialized environment that supports the installation of CASA.
 Presumably there are factors that make this environment more difficult to access than your primary environment (such as SSH or VNC to a server), otherwise it would probably be your primary environment.